|2018 Law Day Speakers|

 Speaker Fred M. Plevin

-Interplay between the ADA and Workers' Compensation in California
+Interplay between the ADA, Employment Law and Workers’ Compensation

 Speaker Al De La Cruz and Jason Doshi